Reassessing The Novel Coronavirus’ Mortality Rate Is Key To Important Scientific Decision-Making – Analysis

 As far as the ongoing novel coronavirus epidemic is concerned, ANBOUND may very well be the first think-tank organization to have classified it as a “flu-like strain”, a sentiment that seems to be garnering increasing echo as the day goes by.
 Just a few days ago, the World Health...

+The coronavirus outbreak has made its way to both Missouri and Kansas, and the Kansas Department of Health and Environment has created a family action plan to help prepare for the virus, also known as..

 The novel coronavirus has probably been spreading undetected for about six weeks in Washington state, where the first US death was reported this weekend.
 A...
-New Zealand Herald Also reported by •CTV News •The Verge
+New Zealand Herald Also reported by •NaturalNews.com

-China, where the novel Coronavirus (COVID-19) first emerged and has spread to about 70 countries so far, is now worried about importing infections.
-On Tuesday,...
-Mid-Day Also reported by •Terra Daily •FactCheck.org